 Describes the nutritional benefits of soya foods, the wide range of health benefits and the environmental impact of soya farming.
 Also features a wide range of tasty, inventive recipes from miso soup to chocolate mousse.
 Contains useful information about soya foods that will both inform and reassure you that soya is a healthy, nutritious and safe food for people of all ages.
 Click here to read it.

 Viva!
-Health examines the lastest science on soya.
+Health examines the latest science on soya.
 We give you the facts on the wealth of health benefits and the supposed risks of the humble soya bean

-By Justine Butler & Veronika Powell MSc, Viva!
+By Dr Justine Butler & Veronika Powell MSc, Viva!
 Health Senior Health Campaigners

 Over the last few years we have heard how soya is a very good source of nutrients and can protect against heart disease, certain cancers and may reduce the risk of osteoporosis and menopausal symptoms; it might even help to boost brain power.
 However, not all reports on soya are favourable; the health benefits have been questioned by some while others have gone even further, launching a vigorous anti-soya crusade.
 The result is confusion – people don’t know who to believe.
 Viva!
 Health has looked at the research in its entirety and sets the record straight.
 Click here to download it.

 Breast is best but not always possible – fed is best!
 Soya and other plant-based formulas are a safe and